 In 2 Corinthians 11:2 Paul calls the Church at Corinth a “chaste virgin” that is “betrothed to Christ.”
 In this verse Paul refers to the Church of God at Corinth as a pure and righteous woman who will become the bride of Christ.

 The apostle John used a similar description in 2 John 1:1, where he used the term “elect [meaning chosen] lady” in reference to the Church.
 The term is used again in verse 5.
 In verse 13, the phrase “your elect sister” likely refers to a neighboring congregation.
 In these three verses John symbolically calls the Church of God an “elect” woman.

 In Revelation 12:13-14 we see a righteous “woman” persecuted by Satan, but taken into a wilderness for protection at the time of the end.
 In verse 17 Satan goes to “make war with the rest of her offspring, who keep the commandments of God and have the testimony of Jesus Christ.”
 This woman is the Church that Jesus Christ built (Matthew 16:18).

-Now that we understand that the harlot of Revelation 17 represents a false church, let’s note what she does.
+She has a history of persecution.
 Revelation 17:6 says, “I saw the woman, drunk with the blood of the saints and with the blood of the martyrs of Jesus.”
-This describes religious persecution directed toward the saints of Jesus Christ.
+This describes religious persecution directed against the saints of Jesus Christ.

+Centered in a city with global influence.
 In Revelation 17 we are given the location where Babylon the great is centered.
 “And the woman whom you saw is that great city which reigns over the kings of the earth” (verse 18, emphasis added).
 When John wrote this at the end of the first century, there was only one city on earth that reigned over the kings of the earth—and that was Rome.